h3poteto/guess_paging/README.md

 # guess_paging

-guess_paging is a pagination library, and this library work wonderfully when you tread many records in RDB.
+guess_paging is a pagination library, and this library work wonderfully when you treat many records in RDB.

 ## Features
 ### Light workload